xiaoyeye/CCST/README.md

 ## 1.1 Operating systems:

-The code in python has been tested on both linux (Ubuntu 16.04.6 LTS) and windows 10 system.
+The code in python has been tested on both Linux (Ubuntu 16.04.6 LTS) and windows 10 system.

 ## 1.2 Required packages in python: